 Since the discovery of the contamination, the soil was excavated and recycled or disposed off-site.
 In July and August of 2013, the existing buildings on DPW Yard were demolished to rebuild the new DPW on the same property.
 The redevelopment of DPW was completed in 2015.

-The most recent Temporary Solution Status Report, written in May 2019, concluded that no substantial hazards exist at the Medford DPW site.
-The Office of Energy & Environment is currently working with a licensed site professional to file an Action and Use Limitation (AUL) on this property.
-This brownfield is in the last stages of its remediation process, and is anticipated to be closed out in the fall of 2019.
+The final Permanent Solution with Conditions Report, written in May 2020, concluded that no substantial hazards exist at the Medford DPW site.
+The Office of Energy & Environment worked with a licensed site professional to file an Action and Use Limitation (AUL) on this property, and the site was closed out in 2020.

 In September 2008, the Massachusetts Department of Environmental Protection (DEP) required the owner of 7 Canal Street properties to conduct soil and groundwater investigations as part of a program to re-evaluate sites that had been previously contaminated with tetrochloroethene (PCE).
 Samples taken from the site between October to December 2008 revealed concentrations of tetrachloroethylene (PCE) in the soil and groundwater, and subsequently indoor air quality of the buildings at 7 Canal Street was tested for contamination throughout January 2009.
 The air samples indicated potential for Imminent Hazard (IH) condition in the buildings at 7 Canal Street as well as 438-446 High Street and 452-460 High Street.
 After the Mass DEP required all property owners to minimize the pollution, the City of Medford decided to take the lead on the remediation of the entire site to protect the health and welfare of its citizens and the environment.